-The only way to visit the Sistine Chapel is to buy the tickets for the Vatican Museums as the Chapel is part of the Museums itinerary.
+The only way to visit the Sistine Chapel is to buy tickets for the Vatican Museums as the Chapel is part of the Museums itinerary.
 It’s located at the end of a long series of corridors in the Vatican palaces.
-On a crowded day it will take you around 30 minutes to reach it without exploring other areas of Museums.
+On a crowded day, it will take you around 30 minutes to reach it without exploring other areas of Museums.

 How can I get the Vatican Museums tickets?

-It’s always wise to prebook the admission tickets for the Vatican and the day of your visit you will to reach the entrance in Viale Vaticano at the specific time of your booking and with the print or screenshot of the PDF booking.
+It’s always wise to prebook the admission tickets for the Vatican and on the day of your visit you will reach the entrance in Viale Vaticano at the specific time of your booking and with the print or screenshot of the PDF booking.

 Dress code for the Vatican and admission

-You can bring strollers into the Museums but not inside the Basilica (you need to leave them at the Basilica’s checkroom).
+You can bring strollers into the Museums but not inside the Basilica.
+You need to leave them at the Basilica’s checkroom.
 Overall, there aren’t many places to sit down during the visit, which involves a lot of walking and standing.
 Wear comfy shoes and bring a bottle of water with you!

 How can I visit Saint Peter’s Basilica and Saint Peter’s dome?